Semifree Hamiltonian circle actions on 6-dimensional symplectic manifolds with non-isolated fixed point set: Construction of -dimensional examples

 Next we construct critical pieces.
-First, we construct a Hamiltonian $S^1$-manifold with boundary such that there is only one fixed component $B$ as a minimal fixed set with respect to the moment map.
-The following proposition is due to Weinstein.
-See \cite{McS} p.209.
+First, we construct a Hamiltonian $S^1$-manifold with boundary such that there is only one fixed component~$B$ as a minimal fixed set with respect to the moment map.
+The following proposition is from~\cite{L2}.
+We give a proof for reader's convenience.